 Although the traditional Doces Conventuais were made all over the country.
 It was in one particular monastery in Lisbon where the Pastéis de Nata were created.
 That’s the Hieronymites Monastery or locally known as Mosteiro dos Jeronimos.
 The Liberal Revolution of 1820 resulted in the extinction of religious orders, and caused the imminent closure of many convents and monasteries.
 The monks of Jeronimos Monastery began selling their natas at a nearby sugar refinery in order to help ease their financial hardship.
 Despite their efforts, the monastery still ended up closing in 1834.
 The recipe of their specialty would then be sold to the owners of the sugar refinery where they previously sold their natas.
 In 1837, the refinery owners started their own production and sale of the pastries themselves.

 These days both the secret ‘original recipe’ and the pastry shop (Pastéis de Belém) are still owned by the descendants of that refinery.
 That’s why you will come across two different names for the same (or not quite) pastry; Pastel de Nata and Pastel de Belém.
 The first, refers to the generic version which can be produced and sold by anyone.
 The second one refers exclusively to the ones made by Pastéis de Belém.
+In 2011, following the result of a public vote.
+Pastel de Belem was declared one of Portugal’s Seven Wonders of Gastronomy.
+Cementing itself as one of the countries national dishes both in Portugal, and abroad.

 As we have no intention of keeping our own recipe to ourselves, here it is, our favourite Pastel de Nata Recipe!